go-outside-labs/web3-toolkit-sol/solidity_tldr.md

 <br>

 * gas is a **unit of computation**: each transaction is charged with some gas that has to be paid for by the originator (`tx.origin`).
-* **gas spent** is the total amount of gas used in a transaction. if the gas is used up at any point, an out-of-gas exception is triggered, ending execution and reverting all modifications made to the state in the current call frame.
+* **gas spent** is the total amount of gas used in a transaction.
+	* if the gas is used up at any point, an out-of-gas exception is triggered, ending execution and reverting all modifications made to the state in the current call frame.
-* since each block has a maximum amount of gas, it also limits the amount of work needed to validate a block.
+* since **each block has a maximum amount of gas**, it also limits the amount of work needed to validate a block.
-* gas price is how much ether you are willing to pay for gas. it's set by the originator of the transaction, who has to pay `gas_price * gas` upfront to the EVM executor. any gas left is refunded to the transaction originator. exceptions that revert changes do not refund gas.
+* **gas price** is how much ether you are willing to pay for gas.
+	* it's set by the originator of the transaction, who has to pay `gas_price * gas` upfront to the EVM executor.
+ 	* any gas left is refunded to the transaction originator.
+  	* exceptions that revert changes do not refund gas.
-* there are two upper bounds for the amount of gas you can spend:
+* there are **two upper bounds** for the amount of gas you can spend:
-	- gas limit: max amount of gas you are willing to use for your transaction, set by you.
+	- **gas limit**: max amount of gas you are willing to use for your transaction, set by you.
- 	- block gas limit: max amount of gas allowed in a block, set by the network.
+ 	- **block gas limit**: max amount of gas allowed in a block, set by the network.

 <br>